adw3r/proxy_parser/README.md

 all parsed and checked proxies will save in proxies/parsed.txt.
 You can change folder if you want in config.ini

 WARNING!!!
-The parser runs in infinite mode, which means that it will collect and check proxies every 2 minutes.
+The parser runs in infinite mode, which means that it will collect and check proxies every timelimit which specified in config.ini MainTimeout